-There are three different ways to use load balancing for chare arrays to meet different needs of the applications.
+There are two different ways to use load balancing for chare arrays to meet different needs of the applications.
 These methods are different in how and when a load balancing phase starts.
-The three methods are: periodic load balancing mode, at sync mode and manual mode.

-In periodic load balancing mode, a user specifies only how often load balancing is to occur, using +LBPeriod runtime option to specify the time interval.

-In at sync mode, the application invokes the load balancer explicitly at appropriate (generally at a pre-existing synchronization boundary) to trigger load balancing by inserting a function call (AtSync) in the application source code.
+The two methods are: AtSync mode and periodic load balancing mode.
+In AtSync mode, the application invokes the load balancer explicitly at an appropriate location (generally at a pre-existing synchronization boundary) to trigger load balancing by inserting a function call (AtSync()) in the application source code.
+In periodic load balancing mode, a user specifies only how often load balancing is to occur, using the +LBPeriod runtime parameter or the LBManager::SetLBPeriod(double period) call to specify the time interval.

-In the prior two load balancing modes, users do not need to worry about how to start load balancing.
-However, in one scenario, those automatic load balancers will fail to work - when array elements are created by dynamic insertion.
-This is because the above two load balancing modes require an application to have fixed the number of objects at the time of load balancing.
-The array manager needs to maintain a head count of local array elements for the local barrier.
-In this case, the application must use the manual mode to trigger load balancer.

-The detailed APIs of these three methods are described as follows:
+The detailed APIs of these two methods are described as follows: